 How often and how much should I exercise my pet?

-“Your pup will benefit from three 20-minute walks a week.
+A short walk every day is ideal, however “your pup will benefit from three 20-minute walks a week.
 This is better than one long walk as it will prevent your pet from tiring out and over-using sore joints” says Dr Harvey.

 What are some signs I’m under or over-exercising my dog?

 Dr Harvey says “The most obvious sign your pet isn’t moving enough is weight gain.”
 Consider an extra walk or playtime to help shift weight.
+Also consider talking to your local Greencross Vets clinic to review the type of food and amount of calories you’re feeding them.

 What conditions stop senior pets from being able to exercise?